carcutter/cars-webplayer-js/README.md

 │   .
 │   .
-├── packages/                # Shared packages for different frameworks │   ├── webplayer-core/      # Core logic for the web player (fetch composition, constants, ...)
+├── packages/                # Shared packages for different frameworks │   ├── core/                # Core logic for the web player (Composition typing, utils functions, ...)
-│   ├── webplayer-react/     # WebPlayer implementation (carrousel, 360, hotspots, ...)
+│   ├── core-ui/             # WebPlayer implementation (carrousel, 360, hotspots, ...)
-│   ├── webplayer-wc/        # Adapt the React WebPlayer into a WebComponent │   ├── webplayer-next/      # Adapt the WC WebPlayer for Next.js
+│   ├── core-wc/             # Wraps the WebPlayer in a WebComponent │   ├── webplayer-react/     # Adapt the WC WebPlayer for React │   ├── webplayer-next/      # Adapt the WC WebPlayer for Next.js
-│   .
+│   ├── webplayer-wc/        # Expose the WC from core-wc and add React & ReactDOM │   .
 │   .
 └── schemas/                 # JSON schemas